MianReplicate/Attack-Through-Grass/README.md

   - You likely missed your attack or on an outdated version of the mod.
 2.0.2+ versions of the mod have a line of code to delay the player from accidentally breaking a block only if they hit an entity.
 - Will the mod work for versions of Minecraft not listed?
   - Usually yes for mod versions 2.+ and Minecraft versions 1.20.5+.
 The mod is made with almost little to no code which makes it automatically compatible with most upcoming versions of the game (including snapshots!).
 If you find that the mod does not work, report it to [GitHub](https://github.com/MianReplicate/Attack-Through-Grass)!
+- Can I opt out of this mod on my server?
+(2.1.0+ ONLY)
+  - Yes!
+Just download the mod onto your server, and the server-sided code will disable the mod's client side functionality for everyone else using it.

 ## 👏 Credits
-- Thanks to Jeryn99 for code used.
+- Thanks to Alexandra and Jeryn99 for code used.